 Goal 3 Risk Description Initial Score Current Score Target Score RC7 Inability to deliver the required improvements for both LSO & ODOOS - due to capacity to progress the work and complexity of contributing issues.
-3 x 4 = 12 3 x 4 = 12 3 x 2 = 6 Mitiga ation 10 Focus on one workstream item - LSO initially Ņ Risk Description Initial Score Current Score Taurat Casus g the objectiv Then 2 coon paren militiai Score Current Score Target Score g the object RC9 There is a risk that we don't secure commissioner of NHSE derogation if our specification is not aligned to the national specification 4 x 4 = 16 4 x 2 = 8 4 x 2 = 8 ieving the objectives RC9 There is a risk that we don't secure commissioner of NHSE derogation if our specification is not aligned to the national specification
+3 x 4 = 12 3 x 4 = 12 3 x 2 = 6 Mitigation ٧, Focus on one workstream item - LSO initially ive Risk Description Initial Score Current Score Target Score chieving the objectives RC9 There is a risk that we don't secure commissioner of NHSE derogation if our specification is not aligned to the national specification 4 x 4 = 16 4 x 2 = 8 4 x 2 = 8 Ä Mitiga ation 2.
 (Update April) The Fleet Manager is involved at a national level to influence the national specification, and the national team have agreed that multiple options of fleet will be provided in the next iteration, so that ideally we do not require a derogation to procure the vehicles that best fit our colleagues' feedback.
 We continue to have strong support from our lead ICB, following the extensive data-driven exercise done in 22/23 to identify the challenges associated to the current FIAT DCA fleet.